portsoc/hangman-in-branches/README.md

 ## About the project

 This repository contains a worked solution to the [2021-2022 coursework for the Application Programming module](https://docs.google.com/document/d/1cF3u2ldutHaBAzFOEsnVwfKrnPTylOrn-hAGFSDWca8/edit?usp).
-View the Core capabilities section within this document to see the requirements we need to satisfy.
+View the "Core capabilities" section within this document to see the requirements we need to satisfy.

 <!-- PREREQUISITES -->